Department of Journalism

 JOUR 25000 Journalism History (LA)

 Examines the development of the mass media in the United States, beginning with Western European antecedents and proceeding to the present era of complex new technologies.
 Focuses on the factors influencing the evolution of U.S. media history, emphasizing the development of the U.S. press philosophy, the interaction of industrialization and media, and the rise of mass culture.
 Prerequisites: Sophomore standing.
+3 credits.
 (F-S)

 Attributes: 3B